mariyahendriksen/model-robustness-for-itr/README.md

 # Benchmark Granularity and Model Robustness for Image-Text Retrieval

-This repository contains the experiment logs for the SIGIR submission "Benchmark Granularity and Model Robustness for Image-Text Retrieval: A Reproducibility Study".
+This repository contains the code and experiment logs for the SIGIR submission **"Benchmark Granularity and Model Robustness for Image-Text Retrieval: A Reproducibility Study"**.

 ## Requirements